Updated: Aug 18

 Have you ever considered what tile you should install in your shower?
-There are many factors that contribute to both a beautiful and economic shower.
+There are many factors that contribute to both a beautiful and economic shower in your bathroom remodel project.
 Often times, homeowners will make the wrong decision when it comes to deciding what type of tile to get installed – so, how do plan efficiently?

 Another option to consider is natural stone installation.
-While the absorption rate in natural stone varies, natural stone is generally more expensive and also requires more maintenance.
-Experts have also found that marble and granite have extremely low absorption rates, even lower and more impervious than porcelain!
-With natural stone, it is recommended by experts that the sealant be applied multiple times per year, depending on the amount of traffic.
+While the absorption rate in natural stone is high, it also is generally more expensive and requires more maintenance.
+Bathroom remodelers have also found that marble and granite vary in their absorption rates!
+Either way, with natural stone, it is recommended by our bath remodelers that the sealant be applied multiple times per year, depending on the amount of traffic.

 All in all, there are many considerations when it comes to installing tile or stone for your home.
 The tile you choose can also affect the size and brightness of your bathroom, Ryan Castillo from Redfin talks about it in their blog here.

 Looking to expand your home projects, and improve your efficiency, look, and appeal?
 Give Premium Design LLC a call or visit our website for a free consultation about your bathroom remodel today!